opulencephp/docs/io.md

 $stream->seek(1024);
 ```

-To rewind go the beginning, you can call
+To rewind to the beginning, you can call

 ```php
 $stream->rewind();